 For appointments, call (314) 747-1402.

-Washington University Female Pelvic Medicine and Reconstructive Surgery specialists (also known as urogynecologists) treat women with pelvic floor problems.
+Washington University Female Pelvic Medicine and Reconstructive Surgery specialists (also known as urogynecologists) treat women with pelvic floor problems at our Women & Infants Center in St. Louis.

 Our female pelvic surgery team treats a variety of conditions that occur on the pelvic floor, which consists of the muscles, ligaments, connective tissue and nerves that help support and control the rectum, uterus, vagina and bladder.